husonlab/splitstree6/doc/user-manual.md

 #### P Distance

-The "P Distance" algorithm takes a Characters block as input and produces a Distances block as output.
+The *P Distance* algorithm takes a Characters block as input and produces a Distances block as output.
 It computes the normalized Hamming distance.
 The algorithm has the following options:

 `HandleAmbiguousStates = {Ignore | AverageStates | MatchStates}` -
-choose how to handle ambiguous states (nucleotide data only) Reference:
+choose how to handle ambiguous states (nucleotide data only)

-[@Hamming1950]
+Reference: [@Hamming1950]

 #### Hamming Distance

-The "Hamming Distance" algorithm takes a Characters block as input and produces a Distances block as output.
+The *Hamming Distance* algorithm takes a Characters block as input and produces a Distances block as output.
 It computes the Hamming distance, that is the number of differences between sequences The algorithm has the following options:

 `HandleAmbiguousStates = {Ignore | AverageStates | MatchStates}` -
-choose how to handle ambiguous states (nucleotide data only) Reference:
+choose how to handle ambiguous states (nucleotide data only)

-[@Hamming1950]
+Reference: [@Hamming1950]

 #### Log Det

-The "Log Det" algorithm takes a Characters block as input and produces a Distances block as output.
+The *Log Det* algorithm takes a Characters block as input and produces a Distances block as output.
 It computes distances using the Log-Det method.
 The algorithm has the following options:

-`PropInvariableSites =  <Double>` - proportion of invariable sites `FudgeFactor =  <Boolean>` - input missing matrix entries using LDDist method `FillZeros =  <Boolean>` - replace zeros with small numbers in rows/columns with values Reference: [@Steel1994]
+`PropInvariableSites =  <Double>` - proportion of invariable sites

+`FudgeFactor =  <Boolean>` - input missing matrix entries using LDDist method

+`FillZeros =  <Boolean>` - replace zeros with small numbers in rows/columns with values

+Reference: [@Steel1994]

 #### Jukes Cantor Distance

-The "Jukes Cantor Distance" algorithm takes a Characters block as input and produces a Distances block as output.
+The *Jukes Cantor Distance* algorithm takes a Characters block as input and produces a Distances block as output.
 It calculates distances under the Jukes-Cantor model.
 The algorithm has the following options:

-`PropInvariableSites =  <Double>` - proportion of invariable sites `SetSiteVarParams = {fromChars | defaultValues}` - set site variation parameters to default values, or to estimations from characters
+`PropInvariableSites =  <Double>` - proportion of invariable sites

+`SetSiteVarParams = {fromChars | defaultValues}` - set site variation
+parameters to default values, or to estimations from characters

 Reference: [@JukesCantor1969]

 #### K2P Distance

-The "K2P Distance" algorithm takes a Characters block as input and produces a Distances block as output.
+The *K2P Distance* algorithm takes a Characters block as input and produces a Distances block as output.
 It calculates distances under the Kimura-2P model.
 The algorithm has the following options:

-`TsTvRatio =  <Double>` - ratio of transitions vs transversions `Gamma =  <Double>` - alpha value for the Gamma distribution `PropInvariableSites =  <Double>` - proportion of invariable sites `SetSiteVarParams = {fromChars | defaultValues}` - set site variation parameters to default values, or to estimations from characters `UseML_Distances =  <Boolean>` - use maximum likelihood estimation of distances (rather than exact distances) Reference: [@Kimura1980]
+`TsTvRatio =  <Double>` - ratio of transitions vs transversions

+`Gamma =  <Double>` - alpha value for the Gamma distribution

+`PropInvariableSites =  <Double>` - proportion of invariable sites

+`SetSiteVarParams = {fromChars | defaultValues}` - set site variation
+parameters to default values, or to estimations from characters

+`UseML_Distances =  <Boolean>` - use maximum likelihood estimation of
+distances (rather than exact distances)

+Reference: [@Kimura1980]

 #### F81 Distance

-The "F81 Distance" algorithm takes a Characters block as input and produces a Distances block as output.
+The *F81 Distance* algorithm takes a Characters block as input and produces a Distances block as output.
 It calculates distances under the Felsenstein-81 model.
 The algorithm has the following options:

 `BaseFrequencies =  <doubleArray>` - base frequencies (in order ACGT/U)

 `SetBaseFrequencies = {fromChars | defaultValues}` - set base
-frequencies to default values, or to estimations from characters (using Capture-recapture for invariable sites) `PropInvariableSites =  <Double>` - proportion of invariable sites `SetSiteVarParams = {fromChars | defaultValues}` - set site variation parameters to default values, or to estimations from characters `UseML_Distances =  <Boolean>` - use maximum likelihood estimation of distances (rather than exact distances) Reference: [@Felsenstein1981]
+frequencies to default values, or to estimations from characters (using Capture-recapture for invariable sites)

+`PropInvariableSites =  <Double>` - proportion of invariable sites

+`SetSiteVarParams = {fromChars | defaultValues}` - set site variation
+parameters to default values, or to estimations from characters

+`UseML_Distances =  <Boolean>` - use maximum likelihood estimation of
+distances (rather than exact distances)

+Reference: [@Felsenstein1981]

 #### HKY85 Distance

-The "HKY85 Distance" algorithm takes a Characters block as input and produces a Distances block as output.
+The *HKY85 Distance* algorithm takes a Characters block as input and produces a Distances block as output.
 It calculates distances under the Hasegawa-Kishino-Yano model.
 The algorithm has the following options:

-`TsTvRatio =  <Double>` - ratio of transitions vs transversions `BaseFrequencies =  <doubleArray>` - base frequencies (in order ACGT/U) `SetBaseFrequencies = {fromChars | defaultValues}` - set base
+`TsTvRatio =  <Double>` - ratio of transitions vs transversions

+`BaseFrequencies =  <doubleArray>` - base frequencies (in order ACGT/U)

+`SetBaseFrequencies = {fromChars | defaultValues}` - set base
-frequencies to default values, or to estimations from characters (using Capture-recapture for invariable sites) `PropInvariableSites =  <Double>` - proportion of invariable sites `SetSiteVarParams = {fromChars | defaultValues}` - set site variation parameters to default values, or to estimations from characters
+frequencies to default values, or to estimations from characters (using Capture-recapture for invariable sites)

+`PropInvariableSites =  <Double>` - proportion of invariable sites

+`SetSiteVarParams = {fromChars | defaultValues}` - set site variation
+parameters to default values, or to estimations from characters

 Reference: [@Hasegawaetal1985]

 #### F84 Distance

-The "F84 Distance" algorithm takes a Characters block as input and produces a Distances block as output.
+The *F84 Distance* algorithm takes a Characters block as input and produces a Distances block as output.
 It calculates distances under the Felsenstein-84 model.
 The algorithm has the following options:

 `BaseFrequencies =  <doubleArray>` - base frequencies (in order ACGT/U)

 `SetBaseFrequencies = {fromChars | defaultValues}` - set base
-frequencies to default values, or to estimations from characters (using Capture-recapture for invariable sites) `PropInvariableSites =  <Double>` - proportion of invariable sites `SetSiteVarParams = {fromChars | defaultValues}` - set site variation parameters to default values, or to estimations from characters `UseML_Distances =  <Boolean>` - use maximum likelihood estimation of distances (rather than exact distances) Reference:
+frequencies to default values, or to estimations from characters (using Capture-recapture for invariable sites)

+`PropInvariableSites =  <Double>` - proportion of invariable sites

+`SetSiteVarParams = {fromChars | defaultValues}` - set site variation
+parameters to default values, or to estimations from characters

+`UseML_Distances =  <Boolean>` - use maximum likelihood estimation of
+distances (rather than exact distances)

-[@FelsensteinChurchill1996]
+Reference: [@FelsensteinChurchill1996]

 #### GTR Distance

-The "GTR Distance" algorithm takes a Characters block as input and produces a Distances block as output.
+The *GTR Distance* algorithm takes a Characters block as input and produces a Distances block as output.
 It calculates distances under the general time-reversible model.
 The algorithm has the following options:

-`PropInvariableSites =  <Double>` - proportion of invariable sites `SetSiteVarParams = {fromChars | defaultValues}` - set site variation parameters to default values, or to estimations from characters `RateMatrix =  <doubleSquareMatrix>` - rate matrix for GTRDistance (in order ACGT/U) `UseML_Distances =  <Boolean>` - use maximum likelihood estimation of distances (rather than exact distances) Reference:
+`PropInvariableSites =  <Double>` - proportion of invariable sites

+`SetSiteVarParams = {fromChars | defaultValues}` - set site variation
+parameters to default values, or to estimations from characters

+`RateMatrix =  <doubleSquareMatrix>` - rate matrix for GTRDistance (in order ACGT/U)

+`UseML_Distances =  <Boolean>` - use maximum likelihood estimation of
+distances (rather than exact distances)

-[@Tavaré1986]
+Reference: [@Tavaré1986]

 #### Protein ML Distance

-The "Protein ML Distance" algorithm takes a Characters block as input and produces a Distances block as output.
+The *Protein ML Distance* algorithm takes a Characters block as input and produces a Distances block as output.
 It computes distances for proteins using maximum-likelihood estimation.
 The algorithm has the following options:

 `Model = {cpREV45 | Dayhoff | JTT | mtMAM | mtREV24 | pmb | Rhodopsin | WAG}` -
-choose an amino acid substitution model `PropInvariableSites =  <Double>` - proportion of invariable sites `Gamma =  <Double>` - alpha parameter for gamma distribution.
-Negative gamma = Equal rates Reference: [@Swoffordetal1996]
+choose an amino acid substitution model

+`PropInvariableSites =  <Double>` - proportion of invariable sites

+`Gamma =  <Double>` - alpha parameter for gamma distribution.
+Negative gamma = Equal rates

+Reference: [@Swoffordetal1996]

 #### Dice Distance

-The "Dice Distance" algorithm takes a Characters block as input and produces a Distances block as output.
+The *Dice Distance* algorithm takes a Characters block as input and produces a Distances block as output.
 It computes distances using the DiceDistance coefficient distance.

 Reference: [@Dice1945]

 #### Jaccard Distance

-The "Jaccard Distance" algorithm takes a Characters block as input and produces a Distances block as output.
+The *Jaccard Distance* algorithm takes a Characters block as input and produces a Distances block as output.
 It computes distances based on the JaccardDistance index.

 Reference: [@Jaccard1901]

 #### Gene Content Distance

-The "Gene Content Distance" algorithm takes a Characters block as input and produces a Distances block as output.
+The *Gene Content Distance* algorithm takes a Characters block as input and produces a Distances block as output.
 It computes distances based on the presence/absence of genes.

 Reference: [@HusonSteel2004]

 #### Gene Sharing Distance

-The "Gene Sharing Distance" algorithm takes a Characters block as input and produces a Distances block as output.
+The *Gene Sharing Distance* algorithm takes a Characters block as input and produces a Distances block as output.
 It computes distances using the gene-sharing distance.

 Reference: [@Sneletal1997]

 #### Upholt Restriction Distance

-The "Upholt Restriction Distance" algorithm takes a Characters block as input and produces a Distances block as output.
+The *Upholt Restriction Distance* algorithm takes a Characters block as input and produces a Distances block as output.
 It calculates distances for restriction data.

 Reference: [@Upholt1977]

 #### Nei Li Restriction Distance

-The "Nei Li Restriction Distance" algorithm takes a Characters block as input and produces a Distances block as output.
+The *Nei Li Restriction Distance* algorithm takes a Characters block as input and produces a Distances block as output.
 It calculates distances for restriction data.

 Reference: [@NeiLi1979]

 #### Base Freq Distance

-The "Base Freq Distance" algorithm takes a Characters block as input and produces a Distances block as output.
+The *Base Freq Distance* algorithm takes a Characters block as input and produces a Distances block as output.
 It calculates distances from differences in the base composition.

 #### Binary To Splits

-The "Binary To Splits" algorithm takes a Characters block as input and produces a Splits block as output.
+The *Binary To Splits* algorithm takes a Characters block as input and produces a Splits block as output.
 It converts binary characters directly into splits.
 The algorithm has the following options:

-`MinSplitWeight =  <Double>` - minimum split weight threshold `HighDimensionFilter =  <Boolean>` - activate high-dimensional filter to avoid exponential graph size `AddAllTrivial =  <Boolean>` - ensure all trival splits are present Reference: [@Husonetal2012]
+`MinSplitWeight =  <Double>` - minimum split weight threshold

+`HighDimensionFilter =  <Boolean>` - activate high-dimensional filter to avoid exponential graph size

+`AddAllTrivial =  <Boolean>` - ensure all trival splits are present

+Reference: [@Husonetal2012]

 #### DNA To Splits

-The "DNA To Splits" algorithm takes a Characters block as input and produces a Splits block as output.
+The *DNA To Splits* algorithm takes a Characters block as input and produces a Splits block as output.
 It converts DNA characters directly into splits.
 The algorithm has the following options:

 `Method = {MajorityState | RYAlphabet}` - use either
-majority-state-vs-others or RY alphabet `MinSplitWeight =  <Double>` - minimum split weight threshold `HighDimensionFilter =  <Boolean>` - activate high-dimensional filter to avoid exponential graph size
+majority-state-vs-others or RY alphabet

+`MinSplitWeight =  <Double>` - minimum split weight threshold

+`HighDimensionFilter =  <Boolean>` - activate high-dimensional filter to avoid exponential graph size

 Reference: [@Husonetal2012]

 #### Median Joining

-The "Median Joining" algorithm takes a Characters block as input and produces a Network block as output.
+The *Median Joining* algorithm takes a Characters block as input and produces a Network block as output.
 It computes a haplotype network using the median-joining method.
 The algorithm has the following
 options:

-`Epsilon =  <Integer>` - balances accuracy (smaller value) and efficiency (larger value) Reference: [@Bandeltetal1999]
+`Epsilon =  <Integer>` - balances accuracy (smaller value) and efficiency (larger value)

+Reference: [@Bandeltetal1999]

 #### Parsimony Splits

-The "Parsimony Splits" algorithm takes a Characters block as input and produces a Splits block as output.
+The *Parsimony Splits* algorithm takes a Characters block as input and produces a Splits block as output.
 It computes weakly-compatible splits directly from DNA characters.

 Reference: [@BandeltDress1992]

 #### Characters Filter

-The "Characters Filter" algorithm takes a Characters block as input and produces a Characters block as output.
+The *Characters Filter* algorithm takes a Characters block as input and produces a Characters block as output.
 It provides several ways of filtering characters.
 The algorithm has the following options:

-`ExcludeGapSites =  <Boolean>` - exclude all sites that contain a gap `ExcludeParsimonyUninformativeSites =  <Boolean>` - exclude all sites that are parsimony uninformative `ExcludeConstantSites =  <Boolean>` - exclude all sites that are constant `ExcludeFirstCodonPosition =  <Boolean>` - exclude first and then every third site `ExcludeSecondCodonPosition =  <Boolean>` - exclude second and then every third site `ExcludeThirdCodonPosition =  <Boolean>` - exclude third and then every third site
+`ExcludeGapSites =  <Boolean>` - exclude all sites that contain a gap

+`ExcludeParsimonyUninformativeSites =  <Boolean>` - exclude all sites that are parsimony uninformative

+`ExcludeConstantSites =  <Boolean>` - exclude all sites that are constant

+`ExcludeFirstCodonPosition =  <Boolean>` - exclude first and then every third site

+`ExcludeSecondCodonPosition =  <Boolean>` - exclude second and then every third site

+`ExcludeThirdCodonPosition =  <Boolean>` - exclude third and then every third site

 #### External Program

-The "External Program" algorithm takes a Characters block as input and produces a Trees block as output.
+The *External Program* algorithm takes a Characters block as input and produces a Trees block as output.
 It runs an external program.
 The algorithm has the following options:

-`Name =  <String>` - specify a name for this calculation `ProgramCall =  <String>` - specification of external program: replace 'path-to-program' by path to program and `use '%i' and '%o' as place` - holders for the program's input and output files `CharactersFormat = {Phylip | Nexus | FastA}` - specify the format to write out the current data in
+`Name =  <String>` - specify a name for this calculation

+`ProgramCall =  <String>` - specification of external program: replace 'path-to-program' by path to program and

+`use '%i' and '%o' as place` - holders for the program's input and output files

+`CharactersFormat = {Phylip | Nexus | FastA}` - specify the format to
+write out the current data in

 #### Estimate Invariable Sites

-The "Estimate Invariable Sites" algorithm takes a Characters block as input and produces a Report block as output.
+The *Estimate Invariable Sites* algorithm takes a Characters block as input and produces a Report block as output.
 It estimates the proportion of invariant sites using capture-recapture.

 Reference: [@Steeletal2000]

 #### Phi Test

-The "Phi Test" algorithm takes a Characters block as input and produces a Report block as output.
+The *Phi Test* algorithm takes a Characters block as input and produces a Report block as output.
 It performs a statistical test for detecting the presence of recombination.

 Reference: [@Bruenetal2006]

 #### Tajima D

-The "Tajima D" algorithm takes a Characters block as input and produces a Report block as output.
+The *Tajima D* algorithm takes a Characters block as input and produces a Report block as output.
 It performs Tajima's D test to determine whether a DNA sequence is evolving neutrally.
 The algorithm has the following options:

 `ExcludeGapSites =  <Boolean>` - exclude gapped sites from calculation.

 Reference: [@Tajima1989]

 ## Algorithms on a Distances Block

 #### Neighbor Joining

-The "Neighbor Joining" algorithm takes a Distances block as input and produces a Trees block as output.
+The *Neighbor Joining* algorithm takes a Distances block as input and produces a Trees block as output.
 It computes an unrooted phylogenetic tree using the neighbor-joining method.

 Reference: [@SaitouNei1987]

 #### Bio NJ

-The "Bio NJ" algorithm takes a Distances block as input and produces a Trees block as output.
+The *Bio NJ* algorithm takes a Distances block as input and produces a Trees block as output.
 It computes an unrooted phylogenetic tree using the Bio-NJ method.

 Reference: [@Gascuel1997]

 #### UPGMA

-The "UPGMA" algorithm takes a Distances block as input and produces a Trees block as output.
+The *UPGMA* algorithm takes a Distances block as input and produces a Trees block as output.
 It computes a rooted phylogenetic tree using the UPGMA method.

 Reference: [@SokalMichener1958]

 #### Neighbor Net

-The "Neighbor Net" algorithm takes a Distances block as input and produces a Splits block as output.
+The *Neighbor Net* algorithm takes a Distances block as input and produces a Splits block as output.
 It computes a set of cyclic splits using the neighbor-net method.
 The algorithm has the following options:

 `InferenceAlgorithm = {GradientProjection | ActiveSet | APGD | SplitsTree4}` -
-the inference algorithm to be used References:
+the inference algorithm to be used

-[@BryantMoulton2004; @BryantHuson2023]
+References: [@BryantMoulton2004; @BryantHuson2023]

 #### Split Decomposition

-The "Split Decomposition" algorithm takes a Distances block as input and produces a Splits block as output.
+The *Split Decomposition* algorithm takes a Distances block as input and produces a Splits block as output.
 It computes a set of weakly-compatible splits using the split-decomposition method.

 Reference: [@BandeltDress1992]

 #### Buneman Tree

-The "Buneman Tree" algorithm takes a Distances block as input and produces a Splits block as output.
+The *Buneman Tree* algorithm takes a Distances block as input and produces a Splits block as output.
 It computes a set of compatible splits using the Buneman tree method.

 Reference: [@BandeltDress1992]

 #### Min Spanning Network

-The "Min Spanning Network" algorithm takes a Distances block as input and produces a Network block as output.
+The *Min Spanning Network* algorithm takes a Distances block as input and produces a Network block as output.
 It computes a minimum spanning network.
 The algorithm has the following options:

 `Epsilon =  <Double>` - weighted genetic distance measure.
 Low:
-MedianJoining, High: full median network `MinSpanningTree =  <Boolean>` - calculate minimum spanning tree
+MedianJoining, High: full median network

+`MinSpanningTree =  <Boolean>` - calculate minimum spanning tree

 Reference: [@ExcoffierSmouse1994]

 #### Min Spanning Tree

-The "Min Spanning Tree" algorithm takes a Distances block as input and produces a Trees block as output.
+The *Min Spanning Tree* algorithm takes a Distances block as input and produces a Trees block as output.
 It computes a minimum spanning tree.

 Reference: [@ExcoffierSmouse1994]

 #### PCOA

-The "PCOA" algorithm takes a Distances block as input and produces a Network block as output.
+The *PCOA* algorithm takes a Distances block as input and produces a Network block as output.
 It performs principal coordinates analysis.
 The algorithm has the following options:

-`FirstCoordinate =  <Integer>` - choose principal component for the x Axis `SecondCoordinate =  <Integer>` - choose principal component for the y Axis Reference: [@Gower1966]
+`FirstCoordinate =  <Integer>` - choose principal component for the x Axis

+`SecondCoordinate =  <Integer>` - choose principal component for the y Axis

+Reference: [@Gower1966]

 #### Delta Score

-The "Delta Score" algorithm takes a Distances block as input and produces a Report block as output.
+The *Delta Score* algorithm takes a Distances block as input and produces a Report block as output.
 It calculates the delta score.

 Reference: [@Hollandetal2002]

 ## Algorithms on a Splits Block

 #### Bootstrap Splits

-The "Bootstrap Splits" algorithm takes a Splits block as input and produces a Splits block as output.
+The *Bootstrap Splits* algorithm takes a Splits block as input and produces a Splits block as output.
 It performs bootstrapping on splits.
 The algorithm has the following options:

-`Replicates =  <Integer>` - number of bootstrap replicates `MinPercent =  <Double>` - minimum percentage support for a split to be included `ShowAllSplits =  <Boolean>` - show all bootstrap splits, not just the original splits `RandomSeed =  <Integer>` - if non-zero, is used as seed for random number generator `HighDimensionFilter =  <Boolean>` - heuristically remove splits causing high-dimensional network Reference: [@Felsenstein1985]
+`Replicates =  <Integer>` - number of bootstrap replicates

+`MinPercent =  <Double>` - minimum percentage support for a split to be included

+`ShowAllSplits =  <Boolean>` - show all bootstrap splits, not just the original splits

+`RandomSeed =  <Integer>` - if non-zero, is used as seed for random number generator

+`HighDimensionFilter =  <Boolean>` - heuristically remove splits causing high-dimensional network

+Reference: [@Felsenstein1985]

 #### Greedy Tree

-The "Greedy Tree" algorithm takes a Splits block as input and produces a Trees block as output.
+The *Greedy Tree* algorithm takes a Splits block as input and produces a Trees block as output.
 It produces a phylogenetic tree based on greedily selecting a compatible set of splits.

 Reference: [@Husonetal2012]

 #### Dimension Filter

-The "Dimension Filter" algorithm takes a Splits block as input and produces a Splits block as output.
+The *Dimension Filter* algorithm takes a Splits block as input and produces a Splits block as output.
 It heuristically removes splits that lead to high-dimensional boxes in a split network.
 The algorithm has the following options: